MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaluations.md

 > All GitHub accounts can use Codespaces for up to 60 hours free each month with 2 core instances.
 For more information, see [GitHub Codespaces monthly included storage and core hours](https://docs.github.com/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#monthly-included-storage-and-core-hours-for-personal-accounts).

 1. Start the process to create a new GitHub Codespace on the `main` branch of the [`Azure-Samples/ai-rag-chat-evaluator`](https://github.com/Azure-Samples/ai-rag-chat-evaluator) GitHub repository.
-1. Right-click on the following button, and select _Open link in new windows_ in order to have both the development environment and the documentation available at the same time.
+1. Right-click on the following button, and select _Open link in new window_ in order to have both the development environment and the documentation available at the same time.

     > [!div class="nextstepaction"]
     > [Open this project in GitHub Codespaces](https://github.com/codespaces/new?azure-portal=true&hide_repo_select=true&ref=main&repo=721389005)